 The exhibition presents some sixty photographs, mostly on loan from private collectors, as well as numerous multimedia materials.
 Marilyn is the story of the unique relationship that Marilyn Monroe had with photography, and photographers.
 A key relationship that would play a vital role in the construction of her legendary image.

-Guided tours of the exhibition every day from October 22 to November 2, 2016 at 4pm.
+Guided tours of the exhibition every Saturday, Sunday and Holidays at 4pm.

 Reservations on the website of Caumont art center or directly on site.
 1h15 min duration, maximum 25 people per tour.